trylotus/connectors/README.md

 ### Example

-This is an example of a barebones Ethereum connector which ingests Block and Transaction data into Nakji, written in Golang.
+This is an example of a barebones Ethereum connector which ingests Block and Transaction data into Lotus, written in Golang.

 :::info
 This example is currently 90% finished, with most key features present.
 Some of the libraries referenced in the Go files have not been published publicly yet.
 A fully functional source connector will be published in a public repo soon.